ADMISSION TO THE SIXTH FORM (16+)

 The assessment in Further Mathematics will contain questions based upon knowledge of GCSE topics.
 We are looking for evidence of potential to think mathematically when presented with topics in unfamiliar contexts.
 Please bring your calculator.
 You wil not be expected to answer every single question.

-Candidates intending to take Music as an A Level subject will not have an assessment on 3rd November.
-Instead, if successful in all other A level subjects they will be invited back for interview and will then have an audition.
-The audition has two components:
+Candidates intending to take Music as an A Level subject will be invited back for interview if successful in their other three subjects and will then have a music audition.
+This audition has two components:

 This will consist of playing 2 pieces: EITHER 2 contrasting pieces on 1 instrument OR 1 piece on two instruments.
 The level should be Grade 7/8 Distinction with good sight-reading skills.
 Candidates should also bring copies of any exams taken/competitions/holiday courses (eg Grade 7 or 8 Associated Board Mark Sheets etc).
 You could also bring any supporting documents form your instrumental teachers, particularly if you don't take music exams.